Recording Toolkit

 - The Recording App - a mobile data recording system

-- A wide range of additional on-line resources to draw on, some contributing specifically to the Home Front Legacy project.
+- A wide range of additional on-line resources to draw on, some contributing specifically to the Home Front Legavy project.

 Register

-Register your project on this website to access our online and mobile recording form as well as First World War site and building material terms.
+Register your recording project then you are ready to get recording, register with the project on this website to access our online and mobile recording form and thesauri of First World War site and building material terms.
 The recording form is also available in electronic or paper format, with versions for Northern Ireland, Scotland and Wales.

 Online or on-site